WEDNESDAY, January 22, 2:00–5:00 PM

 Nudging Toward Equity:

-How Faculty Work is Taken Up, Assigned, and Rewarded in Academic Departments
+How Faculty Work is Taken Up, Assigned, and Rewarded in Academic Departments (SOLD OUT)

 Many faculty and academic leaders experience the way in which work gets done in academic departments as unfair.
 Some faculty step forward over and over again and do the lion share of department service or administrative roles while others skate or shirk collective responsibilities.
 Important work done on behalf of the department is invisible, and there are few benchmarks or standards to acknowledge exemplary performance.
 Women and under-represented minority groups are found to engage in a greater share of service and mentoring work and face career penalties and dissatisfaction as a result.